Rocky Romero: Manager of Roppongi 3K (2017–2021)

 Later that same day, Romero announced he was transitioning into the role of a manager and bringing in a new tag team named "Roppongi 3K" to take on the IWGP Junior Heavyweight Tag Team Champions Ricochet and Ryusuke Taguchi.
 On October 9 at King of Pro-Wrestling, Romero revealed his new team as Sho and Yoh, who defeated Ricochet and Taguchi to become the new IWGP Junior Heavyweight Tag Team Champions.
-Over the subsequent years Romero managed Roppongi 3K to a second reign with the IWGP Junior Heavyweight Championship, as well as Sho and Yoh winning the 2018 Super Junior Tag Tournament.
+Over the subsequent years, Romero managed Roppongi 3K to a second reign with the IWGP Junior Heavyweight Championship, as well as Sho and Yoh winning the 2018 Super Junior Tag Tournament.
 Romero also teamed up with Roppongi 3K for various multi-man matches while representing Chaos, for tours such as the CMLL/NJPW Fantastica Mania 2018 tour.

-On February 10, 2019 Romero wrestled Jeff Cobb for the ROH Television Championship as part of ROH's Bound By Honor PPV, but was defeated.
+On February 10, 2019, Romero wrestled Jeff Cobb for the ROH Television Championship as part of ROH's Bound By Honor PPV, but was defeated.

-All Elite Wrestling (2021–Present)
+All Elite Wrestling (2021–present)

-On the May 24, 2021 episode of AEW Dark: Elevation, as part of the on-going relationship between All Elite Wrestling (AEW) and New Japan Pro Wrestling, Romero made his debut for the promotion defeating JD Drake.
-After the match, Romero briefly reunited with his former Roppongi Vice partner Beretta as he saved Romero from an attack by Ryan Nemeth, Peter Avalon and Cezar Bononi as their theme music played and they embraced in the ring.
-Romero also wrestled a singles match against Bryan Danielson on the November 10, 2021 episode of AEW Dynamite.
+On the May 24, 2021 episode of Dark: Elevation, as part of the on-going relationship between All Elite Wrestling (AEW) and New Japan Pro-Wrestling, Romero made his debut for the promotion defeating JD Drake.
+After the match, Romero briefly reunited with his former Roppongi Vice partner Trent Beretta, as he saved Romero from an attack by Ryan Nemeth, Peter Avalon and Cezar Bononi, before their theme music played and they embraced in the ring.
+Romero also wrestled a singles match against Bryan Danielson on the November 10, 2021 episode of Dynamite.

+On the February 12, 2024 edition of Wrestling Observer Live, journalist Dave Meltzer reported that, Romero joined AEW's front office.
+However, the exact official role was not stated.
+At Grand Slam on September 25, Romero was officially inducted as a member of The Conglomeration.
+On the April 17, 2025 at the Spring BreakThru episode of Collision, Romero turned heel after betraying stablemate Tomohiro Ishii in a tag match and participated in attacking Ishii with the rest of the Don Callis Family, joining the group and reuniting Roppongi Vice with Trent Beretta.

-Impact Wrestling (2021–2022)
+Impact Wrestling (2021–2023)

-At Bound for Glory on October 23, 2021, Romero made an unannounced appearance as a participant in the Call Your Shot Gauntlet match, which he failed to win as he was eliminated by Rohit Raju.
+On October 23, 2021, at Bound for Glory, Romero made an unannounced appearance as a participant in the Call Your Shot Gauntlet match, which he failed to win as he was eliminated by Rohit Raju.
 On the October 28 episode of Impact!, Romero failed to win the Impact X Division Championship from Trey Miguel.
-In 2022, Romero returned for a match against Eddie Edwards which he failed to win.
+In 2022, Romero returned for a match against Eddie Edwards, which he failed to win.

+On March 30, 2023, at Multiverse United, Romero took on Miguel, Clark Connors, Frankie Kazarian, Kevin Knight and Rich Swann in a six-way Scramble match for the Impact X Division Championship, which saw Miguel retain the title.